 Notes: After running Spigot under CMD, please wait for a at least 20 seconds.
 You can also add nogui parameter at the end of the command above to hide the .jar gui (because you already have CMD display in place of it).
 You will see the following after running Spigot for the first time:

 3. Open eula.txt and modify it so that eula=true then save the file.
+After that, run java -jar spigot-1.15.2.jar again and let it finish until you see done.

 Important! online-mode must be set to false so that users that were not registered will be able to join the LAN Minecraft server.